Skip to content

 Future of the App Store Model Under Pressure

-With the lifting of the link ban, Apple loses a central lever for controlling digital sales within the App Store.
-Until now, the company’s mandatory in-app payment system resulted in commissions of up to 30 percent on sales.
+With the lifting of the link ban, Apple loses a central lever to control digital sales within the App Store.
+Previously, the company’s mandatory in-app payment system resulted in up to 30 percent commission on sales.
 Apple fears significant revenue losses and has initiated legal action against the decisions in both markets.
 The company also plans to challenge the EU order.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.